rubyunworks/confection/README.md

       end
     end

-    config :qedoc do
+    config :qedoc do |doc|
-      title "#{title} Demonstrandum"
+      doc.title = "#{title} Demonstrandum"
     end

-Now we have configuration for both the rake tool and the qed test tool in a single file.
+Now we have configuration for both the rake tool and the qedoc tool in a single file.
 Thus we gain the advantage of reducing the file count of our project while pulling our tool configurations together into one place.
 Moreover, these configurations can potentially share settings as demonstrated here via the `title` variable.

-Confection also supports profiles, either via a `profile` block or via a `:profile` option.
+Confection also supports profiles, either via a `profile` block or via a second config argument.

+    config :qed, :cov do
+      require 'simplecov'
+      ...
+    end

+Or,

     profile :cov
       config :qed do